-I have read with great interest about the various initiatives and partnerships created at St.Francis Xavier University to support refugees – including the StFX for SAFE Committee and the Student Refugee Program – and am convinced that your institution would be an ideal environment to continue my work on contemporary Québec and French-Canadian narratives of migration around human rights and social justice issues.
-On this subject, I would look especially forward to collaborate with colleagues from all ranks and within various disciplines at your institution: within the Department of Modern Languages, I am thinking of Dr. Liza Bolen; because my work on this topic draws on various disciplines, including political theory and ethics, I would also work forward to collaborate with colleagues in political science, adult education and sociology, including Rebecca Wallace, Robin Neustaeter and Norine Verberg; and I would also be eager to contribute to the “Social Justice Colloquium.”
-Finally, an institution that seeks to offer a breadth of hands-on research experiences to its undergraduate students is highly appealing to me.
-Through my activities as a research fellow and member of the DEI committee at the MotorCities National Heritage Partnership, I involve and mentor undergraduate students in research projects that benefit the larger community, and especially diaspora network groups (see my research statement for further detail).
-At St. Francis Xavier University, I would work with dedication and inspiration to develop similar forms of mentorship for your students.
+The inspiring initiatives St. Francis Xavier has created to support refugees – including the StFX for SAFE Committee and the Student Refugee Program – drive me to want to contribute to them and convince me that your institution would be the ideal place to further develop my work on contemporary narratives of migration, human rights, and social justice.
+I especially look forward to the chance of collaborating with colleagues across the disciplines and believe that there are great prospects for synergies with the work of Liza Bolen, Rebecca Wallace, Robin Neustaeter, Norine Verberg, among others.
+I would also be eager to contribute to your Social Justice Colloquium.
+St. Francis Xavier offers a laudable breadth of research opportunities and I find the prospect of contributing to that highly appealing.
+I would also work with dedication to develop similar forms of mentorship to those I have developed as a research fellow in Michigan and with the MotorCities program, involving and supporting students in research projects that benefit diaspora networks and the wider community.

-Given my varied and substantial training and the diversity of my professional experience as a researcher, teacher, and colleague, I am confident in my ability to make an important contribution to St Francis Xavier University’s study programs.
-I would greatly appreciate the opportunity to discuss this with you in an interview.
-My curriculum vitae, research statement, teaching statement, and the contact information for 3 references, are included with this application, but I would be happy to provide any additional materials you might require.
-Finally, I would like to thank you for considering my application.
+I am confident that I would contribute significantly to St. Francis Xavier University’s programs and would greatly appreciate the opportunity to discuss this with you at interview.
+My curriculum vitae, research and teaching statements, and referee details are enclosed.
+I would be happy to provide any additional materials you might require and thank you for considering my application.

 Yours sincerely,